 Previous IGS geologists that conducted field studies in the mapping area cataloged their findings in archived records at the IGS.
 That, coupled with shallow and/or exposed bedrock areas identified in the Soil Survey of Des Moines County, Iowa (Brown, M.D., 1983) provided the basis for planning the field activities for this mapping project.
-Geologic reconnaissance of one inactive quarry within the quadrangle as well as 23 bedrock exposures within and adjacent to the quadrangle were conducted during field mapping activities.
+Geologic reconnaissance of one active quarry west of the quadrangle as well as eight bedrock exposures within the quadrangle were conducted during field mapping activities (Fig. 1).